drpatrik/combatris/README.md

 Combatris allows up to 9 players to play against each other.
 Any line clear over 1 will send lines over to your opponents.
 Using combo’s and special moves you can send even more lines and secure the victory.

-In the battle campaign score does not matter, number of knock-outs and line sents are what matters.
+In the battle campaign score does not matter, number of knock-outs and lines sent are what matters.

 You can also play against your self in the single player campaign.

-I have tested the game with up to five players running on a heterogenous set of computers using both wireless and ethernet based connections.
+I have tested the game with up to five players running on a heterogeneous set of computers using both wireless and Ethernet based connections.
 The game works well but there can be a lag up to 0.5 seconds, since heartbeats are sent every 0.5 second and status updates every 250 milliseconds (if something has happened).
 Heartbeats are suppressed if other messages have been sent within the heartbeat interval (to keep network congestion down).